chand1012/Discord-Quick-Meme/README.md

 ### Coming Soon

-- The ability to ban certian subreddits on your server.
-(Too many random [r/imsorryjon](https://reddit.com/r/imsorryjon) posts on a few channels.)
-	- Server admins will have to be given a role called "Memebot Admin" to use.
 - Caching of common subreddits called by users to allow your favorite subreddits to be constantly cached for fast retrieval.
 - Refactor and Further optimization for faster memes.